OPEC daily basket price up

 The OPEC Reference Basket of Crudes (ORB) is made up of the following: Saharan Blend (Algeria), Girassol (Angola), Oriente (Ecuador), Zafiro (Equatorial Guinea), Rabi Light (Gabon), Iran Heavy (Islamic Republic of Iran), Basra Light (Iraq), Kuwait Export (Kuwait), Es Sider (Libya), Bonny Light (Nigeria), Qatar Marine (Qatar), Arab Light (Saudi Arabia), Murban (UAE) and Merey (Venezuela).

-The price for May futures of the North Sea Brent oil mix has increased by 0.14 percent to $65.21 per barrel, while the price for April futures of West Texas Intermediate (WTI) oil rose by 0.28 percent and stood at $61.36 per barrel as of 06:23 (EST), March 16.
+The price for May futures of the North Sea Brent oil mix has decreased by 0.56 percent to $65.84 per barrel, while the price for April futures of West Texas Intermediate (WTI) oil rose by 0.56 percent and stood at $61.99 per barrel as of 04:33 (EST), March 19.

 ---